gouthamstantri/32bitCPU_Verilog_project/README.md

 # 32-bit_CPU_Verilog_project
 This repository represents my journey of building a 32-bit RISC-V CPU from scratch.
-As a beginner in CPU design, I followed a step-by-step approach inspired by the amazing workshop hosted by Whyrd, which provided invaluable guidance throughout the process.
+As a beginner in CPU design, I followed a step-by-step approach inspired by the amazing workshop hosted by Whyrd, which provided invaluable guidance throughout the process.https://raw.githubusercontent.com/gouthamstantri/32bitCPU_Verilog_project/refs/heads/main/ALUTEST.txt
+## GST.v File
+Click [here](process.https://raw.githubusercontent.com/gouthamstantri/32bitCPU_Verilog_project/refs/heads/main/ALUTEST.txt) to view the content of `gst.v`.

 The files I wrote and its dependencies are as described in the below diagram (top-down approach)